DinhHoang47/mycv/readme.md

 ### Soft skills

-- Software development metholody: Familiar with waterfalls (also experied in machine design industrial), agile metholody
+- Software Development Methodology: Familiar with Waterfall methodology (with experience in industrial machine design) and Agile methodology.
-- Planning: setting goals, reporting status, netigo deadline
+- Planning Skills: Experienced in planning tasks to achieve goals on time, including creating schedules, breaking down tasks, monitoring progress, and reporting status to the team.
-- Team collaboration:cross-functional teams to achieve shared goals,familiar with collaboration tools/work flow on Slack, Microsoft Teams
+- Team Collaboration: Worked with cross-functional teams to achieve shared goals.
+Familiar with collaboration tools and workflows such as Slack and Microsoft Teams.
-- Japanese works manner:attention to detail, detail report and sync status
+- Japanese Work Manner: Strong attention to detail, thorough reporting, and regular status updates to ensure alignment.

 ## 5.Projects